thisoverride/TwilioQuestProspector/readme.md

 # TwilioQuestProspector

-SunQuestProspector is a project that uses the Twilio platform to automate outbound phone calls, provide information, and manage recipient responses.
+TwilioQuestProspector is a project that uses the Twilio platform to automate outbound phone calls, provide information, and manage recipient responses.
 The project is designed to help individuals save on their electricity bills by connecting them with a service specializing in energy savings.

 ## Configuration

 ### Prerequisites

-Before using SunQuestProspector, make sure you have the following:
+Before using TwilioQuestProspector, make sure you have the following:

 - A Twilio account with valid credentials (accountSid and authToken).
 - An active and verified Twilio phone number to use as the source number for calls.